Apollon77/daikin-controller-cloud/PROXY.md

 ## General process

+This library performs 2 functions:
+* Running a proxy-server to perform a MITM attack (https://en.wikipedia.org/wiki/Man-in-the-middle_attack) to capture a tokenset
+* Using the captured (or saved) tokens to communicate with Daikin Cloud

+## MITM-attack
-* start the Proxy.
+* Start the Proxy.
 It opens two ports.
 One port to be set as the Network/Browser proxy on the device where you want to access it.
 The second provides an simple webpage to start.
 * Open the provided webpage (http://<ip>:8889 by default)
 * click on First link to get and install the certificate and enable it and such (see below)
 * When done click on the second Link to login to the Daikin Cloud